jhogan/core/STYLE.md

         # FIXME:c5248240 The below line will break if a list has zero
         # elements.

-    * XXX comments imply that something must be fixed in a feature branch before the branch is merged back into 'main'.
+    * XXX <--ignorexxx--> comments imply that something must be fixed in a feature branch before the branch is merged back into 'main'.
       It's like a FIXME but more urgent.
 There is usually no need to give it an identifier.

-        # XXX This will cause the table to be truncated when called with
+        # XXX <--ignorexxx--> This will cause the table to be truncated
-        # an integer.
-Type checking needs to be used here to avoid data
+        # when called with an integer.
+Type checking needs to be used
-        # loss.
+        # here to avoid data loss.

-      (See also dbg.XXX and dbg.XXXr.)
+      (See also dbg.XXX and dbg.XXXr.) <!--ignorexxx-->

     * Bomb-comments are used to flag sensitive areas of source code.
       They are intended to bring attention to changes made to these